DeSantis set to make much-anticipated presidential campaign announcement, formalizing Trump rivalry

 The audio-only event will be streamed on Twitter Spaces beginning at 6 p.m.
 EDT.
 He will follow up with a round of prime-time appearances on conservative programs, including Fox News and Mark Levin’s radio show.

-DeSantis will join a crowded Republican contest to decide whether the party will move on from Trump in 2024 as it works to retake the White House from President Joe Biden.
+DeSantis will join a crowded Republican contest to decide whether the party will move on from Trump in 2024 as it works to take the White House from President Joe Biden.

 Beyond Trump, those already in the GOP field include former United Nations Ambassador Nikki Haley, South Carolina Sen. Tim Scott, entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson.
 Former Vice President Mike Pence is expected to announce his candidacy in the coming weeks.